• Skip to main content

 The corn dog

 The Korean street food corn dog is similar to the usual hotdogs, but it’s coated with batter.
 However, Korean corn dogs are unique because they come in all shapes and sizes.
-From a corn dog shaped like an octopus to a french fries-shaped dog, they have it all.
+They have everything from a corn dog shaped like an octopus to a french fries-shaped dog.

 The stuffed pancake (Hotteok)

 Hotteok, or stuffed pancake, is a Korean street food name.
 The sweet Korean pancake has cinnamon, dark brown sugar, and chopped peanuts.
-In addition to savory fillings, there is kimchi and japchae.
+In addition to savory fillings, there are kimchi and japchae.

 The savory pancake (Pajeon)